 For facelifts, Dr. Hughes typically makes only an incision hidden around the ear (periauricular incision).
 The incision does NOT extend into the forehead or into the hairline.

-In addition to a facelift, Dr. Hughes may recommend upper and lower eyelid surgery (or upper and lower blepharoplasties) or a brow lift to complete your transformation.
-A little or a lot, Dr. Hughes can satisfy your desires.
+In addition to a facelift, Dr. Kenneth Hughes may recommend upper and lower eyelid surgery (upper and lower blepharoplasty) or a brow lift to complete your transformation.

 Another option for correcting the appearance of jowls is a mini facelift.